 2. Automatic Password Generation

 Most password managers come with an automatic password generator that creates complex and unique passwords for each online account you own.
-They make it easy to create strong passwords that would otherwise be too difficult to remember manually.
+Therefore, they make it easy to create strong passwords that would otherwise be too difficult to remember manually.

 3. Ease of Sharing Passwords Securely